rwilcox/my-learnings-docs/learning_jenkins.md

 After installing Bitbucket plugin(s), Go into Configure system, -> Bitbucket Endpoints.
 Add -> Bitbucket Server, put your server name here.

 THEN each Bitbucket related item will have a Server option, where you can pick real bitbucket or your Bitbucket.

+NOTE: When you do a multi-branch group the "OWNER" in the Configure screen is the **SHORT NAME** of the project (read: the `/projects/INIT/something` <-- the INITials here>)